 “They’re super friendly they know each of us and we know each of them,” says April.

-“Now these horses are bred for show and for people who just love miniature horses there also a new purpose for horses and believe it or not it’s therapy.”
+“Now these horses are bred for show and for people who just love miniature horses.
+There also a new purpose for these horses and believe it or not it’s therapy.”

 “They are one of two approved by the Americans with Disabilities act to actually be used as therapy animals,” says April.